 Insufficient number of idle vSwitch IP addresses

 Alert description: The number of idle vSwitch IP addresses in a cluster that has Terway installed is less than 10.
-Each pod occupies a vSwitch IP address.
+Each pod occupies one vSwitch IP address.
 If the vSwitch IP addresses are exhausted, new pods are not assigned IP addresses and cannot launch as expected.

 Solution: Create a vSwitch for the cluster or change the vSwitch that is specified for the cluster.
 For more information, see What do I do if an ACK cluster in which Terway is installed has insufficient idle vSwitch IP addresses?.